-18. Prior to first occupation of the development a scheme of public realm improvements to part of the stretch of adjacent canal towpath, including a pedestrian/cycle route from Trent Street to the towpath, shall be implemented in accordance with details that shall first be submitted to and approved in writing by the Local Planning Authority.
+18. Prior to the development being first occupied a scheme of public realm improvements to include the land between the building proposed at 25 Station Street/the adjacent sub-station and the canal, shall be implemented in accordance with details that shall first be submitted to and approved in writing by the Local Planning Authority.
+The scheme shall include a new pedestrian/cycle way from Trent Street to the canal towpath and associated former railway arch.